The Amazing Spider-Man: Lethal Foes

-The Amazing Spider-Man: Lethal Foes is a 1995 action game for the Super Famicom featuring the Marvel Comics character Spider-Man, released in Japan.
+The Amazing Spider-Man: Lethal Foes is a 1995 platform game for the Super Famicom featuring the Marvel Comics character Spider-Man, released in Japan.
 The game's name appears to have been inspired by the 1993 limited series The Lethal Foes of Spider-Man, though its plot does not resemble that of the comic beyond including multiple Spider-Man villains.

 The cover art for the game was designed by comic book artists Mark Bagley, Karl Kesel, and Paul Mounts.

 Gameplay

 Spider-Man's web-swinging abilities can be used to get to various places.
 Each level has a timed checkpoint within each level, as players must reach their destination within the time limit.
 Spider-Man battles various villains throughout the game – Spider-Slayers, Beetle, Lizard, Mysterio, Alistair Smythe, Green Goblin, Scorpion, Venom, Doctor Octopus, and Carnage.
 In addition friendly characters including Human Torch, Speedball, and Iron Fist appear in cutscenes in between levels.

 Additional content was unlocked by scanning barcodes with Barcode Battler II connected via a "Barcode Battler II Interface".